syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 # Header in WinUI Circular Charts (SfCircularChart)

 [Header]() property is used to define the title for the chart.
-This allows you to add any object (.Net object) as content for chart title.
+This allows to add any object (.Net object) as content for chart title.

 {% tabs %}